armagidon-exception/dimagram/README.md

 ## How to use

-Dimagram supports ED diagrams in Chen's notation.
+Dimagram supports ER diagrams in Chen's notation.

+You have to mark your diagram up in a text file using a special markup language.

-Simple markup language which we shall call elementary graphics language has the following notation
+Simple markup language which we shall call elementary graphics language (EGL) has the following notation
 - To define an entity you use this notation
 ```
 entity <identifier> "<label>"